imp1sh/gosix.net/database/websites/isp/www.pyur.com.md

 title: www.pyur.com
 description: www.pyur.com Website IPv6 compatibility
 published: true
-date: 2024-01-31T21:23:30
+date: 2024-01-31T21:47:25
 tags: website, rank6
 editor: markdown
 ---

 # www.pyur.com Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you think the data shown is wrong, please contact the administrators.
+If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
-> Do not edit this page manually, it will get overwritten.
 {.is-info}

 PYUR (PŸUR) is a German telecommunication company offering internet, landline, and digital television services.
 It provides a variety of packages tailored to meet the needs of individuals and businesses.
 Key offerings include high-speed internet and customizable TV options.